SeanMott/CGen/README.md

 - -r || -r "true" || sets if the program should run after compiling, if not given it will by default

 # Building
-CGen uses Premake and a file is given with the source.
+CGen uses Premake and a project file is given with the source.